 What’s your business?

-This is the question some guy asked me on the street somewhere 10 years ago in my home city, Bucharest, Romania, Europe.
-I was in a music equipment shop and he was there to asking about a DJ setup and really in particular about some CD players.
-He was talking in english and by the accent he was North American.
+This is the question some guy asked me on the street sometime – 15 years ago probably, in my home city, Bucharest, Romania, East-Europe.
+I was in a music equipment shop, and he was there to ask about a DJ setup and, in particular, about some CD players.
+He was talking in English and by the accent, he was North American.

-Back then I was managing my own recording studio and my own Hip Hop record label.
-I was into music full time.
-When I saw him I followed him outside the store and pulled out my business card and handed it to him.
-I said to him that if he ever needs help, I could guide him trough the things over there in Romania, like which store and what he should buy.
+Back then, I was managing my recording studio and my own Hip Hop record label.
+I was into music full-time.
+When I saw him, I followed him outside the store, pulled out my business card, and handed it to him.
+I told him that if he ever needs help, I could guide him through the things in Romania, like which store and what he should buy.

 He looked at my card and asked me: what’s your business?

 My answer back then?
 I’m a DJ, and I have a recording studio and a record label.
 I knew what my business was, but it never sounded natural to me.